CMSgov/ab2d-website/access-sandbox-data.md

 You can copy and paste [curl](https://curl.se/) commands into your terminal.
 In Confluence, use the code block macro.
 [Learn how to install curl and jq]({{ '/setup-instructions' | relative_url }}).

 HTTP responses are saved into shell variables named `RESP<n>`.
 Most steps also define shell variables used later in the process.
-For educational purposes it can be useful to examine variable values by entering:
+For educational purposes it can be useful to examine variable values by entering `echo ${variable}`.

-{% capture curlSnippet %}{% raw %}
-echo ${variable name}
-{% endraw %}{% endcapture %}
-{% include copy_snippet.md code=curlSnippet language="shell" can_copy=true %}

 ### 1. Start a job